-One of the settings in which hydrogen (H2) has been extensively researched is central nervous system (CNS) disease and it’s ability to act as a neuroprotectant.
+Because of its unique properties, one of the settings in which hydrogen (H2) has been extensively researched is central nervous system (CNS) disease.
 Due to its small size and neutral charge, it easily passes through the blood-brain barrier and into all cellular compartments including the nucleus.
 [1,2] The landmark 2007 Nature Medicine publication was one of the first to establish its CNS benefits, and showed that the inhalation of H2 substantially decreased damage to the brain associated with ischemia/reperfusion injury even more efficaciously than standard treatments.
 Numerous animal studies followed soon thereafter, showing H2 improved outcomes with carbon monoxide poisoning, CNS ischemia or injury, [5,6] and models of neurodegenerative disease.
 [1,7]

 In circulation and the CNS, levels of H2 respond almost immediately to the initiation and cessation of intake.
 H2 is detectable in the bloodstream a mere three minutes after being delivered directly to the stomach as H2-enriched water, and, after discontinuing inhalation therapy, levels in the brain decreased almost immediately and were not detectable after 10 minutes.